benjystanton/benjystanton.github.io/src/posts/2020-04-30-accessible-close-buttons.md

 image: "download-button-sketch.jpg"
 image-alt: "Drawing of a × symbol in a box on grid paper"
 last_modified_at: 16 April 2023
-excerpt: "A short post about designing close buttons with SVG icons and accessibile mark-up."
+excerpt: "A short post about designing close buttons with SVG icons and accessible mark-up."

 ---